carehart/awesome-cf-compose/README.md

 ### Examples of multiple integrated services
 - ColdFusion with ? (a couple of examples)

-Not intending to all possible permutations of the above service integration examples.
-See [Considerations regarding configuration](#Considerations-regarding-configuration), for more.
+This is NOT intending to all possible permutations of the above service integration examples.
+See [Considerations regarding use of CF containers](#Considerations-regarding-use-of-CF-containers), for more.

 ## Getting started